RAbraham/mercylog_tutorial/README.md

  Here the `X`, `Z` and `Y` used in `grandfather` are completely different from the `X`, `Y` and `Z` in `grandmother`.
 In rules, the variables only make sense `in` that single rule.
 So we can reuse the same logic variables in different rules without worrying that they have some logical connection.

-The next concept is 'queries'.
+The next concept is _*queries*_.
 How do we feed input and get back some output.
 Queries are similar to rules but without a head.

 ```bash